Setting Up a Vulnerable Target

 Downloading and Setting Up Metasploitable 3

-The easiest way to get a target machine is to use Metasploitable 3, which is an intentionally vulnerable Ubuntu Linux virtual machine that is designed for testing common vulnerabilities.
-This virtual machine is compatible with VMWare, VirtualBox, and other common virtualization platforms.
+The easiest way to get a target machine is to use Metasploitable 3, which is a vulnerable virtual machine (offered in both Ubuntu Linux and Windows Server flavors) intentionally designed for testing common vulnerabilities.
+This virtual machine (VM) is compatible with VMWare, VirtualBox, and other common virtualization platforms.

 Powering on Metasploitable 3